 This post may contain affiliate links, for more information see our disclaimer.

-Over the last fifteen years, the use of exchange-traded funds has rapidly grown in popularity.
+Over the last couple decades, the use of exchange-traded funds have rapidly grown in popularity.
 Now there is a vast selection of ETFs available to choose from.

 Traders and investors can find an ETF related to just about any sector or industry.